peter-leonov/introscope/README.md

 *   intercept any top level variable definition: crucial for higher order functions;
 *   spy or mock with any tool: `introscope()` returns a plain JS object;
 *   easy to use: optimized for Jest and provides well fitting tooling;
+*   type safe: full support for Flow in your tests;
 *   simple to hack: just compose the factory function with you plugin.

 See what Introscope does in [playground](https://astexplorer.net/#/gist/cddaef7ef9db928352f79ce3612aef77/36aca24079d32d6ebae91e7fc993a400eea1725a).